What is Transactional Analysis?

 It is a also a theory of child development and a theory of communication.
 TA can be used in any field of work where an understanding of relationships, individuals and communication is needed.
-See History of Eric Berne for the background to the development of TA from the ITA Website.
+See History of Eric Berne for the background to the development of TA.

 The Philosophy of TA

 ( I accept myself as me and I accept you as you.
 This is a statement of essence rather than behaviour)